kezzhou/crontab/README.md

 ## In this example we want to pull down data from an API during given intervals: once a day at a random time, every sunday night at 10:00 PM, and once at the end of every quarter.

 ## We can begin by writing our pulldown.py file.
 We choose to import os, sys and time for timestamping the txts that we will create.
 We import requests to pull down data from the API and json to visualize that data.
+Finally, we use pandas to put the data into a dataframe for csv importing into the local machine.
+Technically speaking, we could run the pandas section without the timestamps, but it is useful to have a log of each cron job run.

 ## The data API we have used can be found at: https://data.cms.gov/data-api/v1/dataset/137f90cb-ac53-4b3d-8358-e65cf64e03d3/data